 Dry Eye Syndrome

-Is a common, but often treatable condition.
+It is a common, but often treatable condition.
 The eyes do not produce enough tears to keep them moist and comfortable.
 Symptoms of dry eye include pain, stinging, burning, scratchiness, and intermittent blurring of vision.
 It is usually treated with artificial tear drops, punctum plugs, cyclosporin ophthalmic drops (RESTASIS), and flaxseed tablets.

 The inner layer of cells on the inside surface of the cornea.

-A modification of advanced surface ablation performed under an ultra-thin 30 micron epithelial flap created by a special device called an epithelial separator.
+A modification of advanced surface ablation performed under an ultra-thin 30-micron epithelial flap created by a special device called an epithelial separator.

 The outermost layer of cells of the cornea and the eye’s first defense against infection.